 In 1975, Gord formed his own camp under the name Pays d’en Haut, and brought in Jim as a partner in 1977.
 In 1979, they took over the Wigwasati site.
 Pays d’en Haut ran for over twenty years, and in the late 1990s, two former staff, Scott Northey and Graham Donald, took over.
 In 2000, extensive investment was begun to upgrade the camp facilities and rejuvenate the tripping equipment, and an exciting period of renewal commenced.

 Additional members of the ownership team joined in these first few years of reinvigoration–Andy MacMillan (another Pays d’en Haut guide) and his wife Nadine, and Hugh Stewart.
 Hugh was on staff with Gord Deeks at Camp Temagami in the 1960s and has been building canoes on original Chestnut forms since the late 1980s.
 Hugh took on the responsibility of building and maintaining our fleet of wood-canvas canoes.

 Our camp was officially renamed Camp Temagami under legal trademark in 2003.
-We cherish these historical links to the earlier camps through people such as Hugh, Gord, and Jim.
+We cherish our historical links to the earlier camps.
 We receive frequent inquiries from former campers and staff of Camp Wigwasati, Camp Temagami, and Pays d’en Haut and we are heartened by the fact that our staff includes children and grandchildren of former owners, guides, and campers from all three camps.